ajstewart/officer-snorlax-bot/README.md

 ### Dynamic Closure Option

 If the channel has been active for `INACTIVE_TIME` minutes before the closure then the closure is pushed back by `DELAY_TIME` minutes.
 This happens silently from the users point of view.
-There is a `max_num_delays` setting available when adding the schedule to force closeure after a chosen amount of delays (defaults to 1).
+There is a `max_num_delays` setting available when adding the schedule to force closure after a chosen amount of delays (defaults to 1).

 ### Current Behaviour Warning